SOUTHWIND FIELDS TINY HOUSE COMMUNITY

 - Planning, decorating, hosting in the Southwind Special Events Team.
 Employees on this team are responsible for working along side staff to prepare for welcoming any guests that may be coming onto campus or attend a Southwind Community event.
 Whether for a tour, a wedding, a town square Christmas tree lighting, or an outdoor movie night at our beautiful outdoor theater, the Special Events Team helps to plan, organize, set-up, greet, host, and tear down these events, while helping to make our guests feel loved and right at home.

 We recognize that preparing for independence is key to assuring success.
-In our life groups, our Local Pathfinders will experience sensory friendly, group approach, yet individually tailored opportunities to build and strengthen the skills they need to live comfortably and make an impact in their ministry of choice.
+In our life groups, our Locals will experience sensory friendly, group approach, yet individually tailored opportunities to build and strengthen the skills they need to live comfortably and make an impact in their ministry of choice.

 - Eco friendly environment and lifestyle options